hackorama/flags/README.md

 As explained in data design above, to target any type of underlying data store a simple one to one or one to many key value association is used.

-Here is how it looks when an RDBMS liek MySQL is used as the data store.
+Here is how it looks when an RDBMS like MySQL is used as the data store.

 ```
 > Tables_in_flags|